Your cookie preferences

 How to switch broadband providers

-If you're out of contract with your provider when you plan to move home, it’s likely to be much cheaper to switch to a new broadband service than to pay the transfer charges to stay with your current broadband provider.
+If you're out of contract with your provider when you plan to move home, switching to a new broadband service is likely much cheaper than paying the transfer charges to stay with your current broadband provider.

 In addition, broadband prices are almost always cheaper for new customers than when you re-contract as an existing customer, so switching broadband when moving home could be the way to go.